This post may contain affiliate links. Full privacy policy and disclosure here.

 Our government has inadequate chemical controls across the country, and these toxic compounds are permitted in things that we use every day, such as painting materials.

 Hidden toxins in art supplies put children at risk.
 We know that anything kids touch with their little hands, whether it’s crayons or finger paint, ends up in their mouths.
-Those chemicals are also absorbed via their skin and released into the air they breathe when colouring a picture.
+Those chemicals are also absorbed via their skin and released into the air they breathe when coloring a picture.

 The following substances may be present in your crayons: